Does your organization rely on corporate volunteers?

 If your nonprofit is struggling to manage volunteers from EVPs, there is good news.
 VolunteerHub’s landing pages can be customized for a specific for-profit group, making it easy for a company’s employees to sign up and register.
 The page can also contain targeted messaging, your corporate partner’s logo, and a color scheme that will appeal to your volunteers.

 In addition, the time needed to manage EVPs greatly decreases with VolunteerHub.
 Corporate volunteers can view and register for opportunities anytime – and at their convenience.
 VolunteerHub sends out confirmation and reminder emails, including automated thank-you emails after events.
 As each volunteer registers for the first time, contact information can also be synchronized to your CRM (learn more about our integration with nonprofit CRMs).
-This creates an opportunity to cultivate a relationship with the volunteer beyond his or her corporate commitment with your organization.
+This creates an opportunity to cultivate a relationship with the volunteer beyond his or her corporate commitment to your organization.